Maitham16/p1/nodes_lr/ReadMe.txt

-These nodes work using linear regression model, send model, accuracy and received data, and get back the global linear regression model.
+# These nodes work using linear regression model, send model, accuracy and data, then get back the global linear regression model.
+# The local model is then updated using received data.